kk7ds/pynx584/README.rst

  # max_zone is the highest numbered zone you have populated
  max_zone = 5

+ # Disable zone name updates from NX8 system.
+If your system don't set zone
+ # names and you prefer define them through pynx584, set this value to False.
+ # Defaults to True
+ # zone_name_update = False

  # Set to true if your unit sends DD/MM dates instead of MM/DD
  euro_date_format = False